DOAJ/doaj/README.md

                 "NC": true/false,
                 "ND": true/false,
                 "SA": true/false,
-                "embedded" : true|false # is the licence metadata embedded in the article pages> }
+                "embedded" : true|false # is the licence metadata embedded in the article pages>, "embedded_example_url" :  "<url for example of embedded licence>" }
         ]
     },